rockstor/rockstor-doc/howtos/v3_to_v4.rst

 Also note the following, now we are past the `Jump <https://en.opensuse.org/Portal:Jump>`_ initiative:

 - In v3 our upstream of CentOS had in turn its upstream of RedHat's RHEL.
-- In v4 our upstream of openSUSE has in turn its increasingly binary compatible upstream with SuSE SLES.
+- In v4 our upstream of openSUSE has in turn its binary compatible upstream of SuSE SLES.

 So, if your prior v3 install had a customization involving a CentOS/RHEL compatibility, you should now, in v4, look first for an openSUSE equivalent and then for a SLES equivalent.